Taube Family Foundation

 Healthcare and Children's Services:

-• Lucile Packard Children's Hospital ($20 million for main building construction in 2018)
+• Lucile Packard Children's Hospital (including $20 million announced in 2018 for main building that opened in December 2017)

 • Neurodegenerative disease research

-• Youth addiction, concussions, pediatric cancer, maternal and mental health initiatives
+• Youth addiction, concussions, paediatric cancer, maternal and mental health initiatives

 Jewish Causes and Heritage:

-• Holocaust education (National World War II Museum's Taube Family Holocaust Education Program)
+• Holocaust education (National World War II Museum's Taube Family Holocaust Education Programme)

 • Stanford Chabad ($1.3 million pledge)